 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Only five percent of Oregonians are uninsured, significantly less than the national average.
+Only seven percent of Oregonians are uninsured, less than the national average.
 That’s good news for Oregon policyholders!
 More uninsured people lead to higher rates for insured people.

 State residents spend an average of $8,044 per year on health care, about the same as the national average.
 What determines your costs in OR?
 Insurance rates vary person to person, but they mostly depend on these factors: